Discover the gastronomy of the Landes!

 Local spirits not to be missed

-For an aperitif or to accompany your meal in the Landes region, why not try a littleArmagnac, France’s oldest brandy.
-The Fête de l’Armagnac is held in October, and is a great opportunity to taste this spirit!
-Or try a dash of Floc de Gascogne, which contains one part Armagnac to two parts grape juice.
-The wines are not to be outdone:
+For an aperitif or to accompany your Landes meal, why not try a littleArmagnac, France’s oldest brandy.
+The Fête de l’Armagnac is held in October, and is a great opportunity to sample the spirit!
+Or enjoy a dash of Floc de Gascogne, which contains one part Armagnac to two parts grape juice.
+Wines are not to be outdone:

 If you prefer beer, enjoy craft beers like Kanaha Beer in Biscarrosse.
 Finally, round off your aperitif with Soustons peanuts, produced exclusively at the Darrigade farm.